Statement of Intent

 |Motor Vehicle Theft (Does not include theft from a motor vehicle)||0||0||0|

 |Weapons on Campus||0||0||0|

 |Violence Related During Dating||0||0||0|

 In accordance with the Student Right-to-Know Act, the Campus Security Act of 1990, and the Higher Education Opportunity Act of 2008, the College is required to provide information about serious crimes on campus, as defined by the acts, which have occurred during the last three (3) years.
 Additionally, a log of minor infractions or incidents is maintained on file in the office of campus law enforcement.
 This Crime Statistics Report is updated annually and reported to the U.S. Department of Education, in accordance with the law, in October of each year.
 Information can be found at http://ope.ed.gov/security/GetOneInstitutionData.aspx

 The Annual Security Report is at a direct link on the Campus Security area of our website.

-In 2016, Stanly Community College had a total of 110 calls for Emergency Service response.
-The calls for 2016 are defined as follows: motor vehicle accidents and license checks, EMT response for minor health issues, assault of a sexual nature, and investigation of suspicious vehicles on campus, larceny, disturbance, property damage, arguments, and 911 emergency telephone calls that included the hanging up of the phone after accidental dialing.
-The College did not experience any major crimes during 2016.
-SCC had only 2 Clery Act reportable crimes in 2016.
-In 2016, our calls for service at SCC was 82 total calls and 28 total calls at CEC Locust, NC.
+In 2018, Stanly Community College had a total of 61 calls for Emergency Service response.
+The calls for 2018 are defined as follows: motor vehicle accidents and license checks, EMT response for minor health issues, and investigation of suspicious vehicles on campus, larceny, disturbance, property damage, and 911 emergency telephone calls that included the hanging up of the phone after accidental dialing.
+The College did not experience any major crimes during 2018.
+SCC had no Clery Act reportable crimes in 2018.
+In 2018, our calls for service at SCC was 56 total calls and 5 total calls at CEC Locust, NC.
 Our office will continue proactive efforts to reduce our calls and promote safety and security at SCC.
-We had one less call for service in 2016 and 2 less Clery reportable issues.

 Registered Sex Offenders